What monitoring 58K agent skills taught us about the ecosystem

 When we started building Aguara Watch, the goal was straightforward: continuously monitor the AI agent ecosystem for emerging threats.
 Track what MCP servers are being published, what tools they expose, and flag anything that looks suspicious.

-What we got was a window into how the AI agent ecosystem is actually evolving — and it's moving faster and more chaotically than most people realize.
+What we got was a window into how the AI agent ecosystem is actually evolving.
+It's moving faster and more chaotically than most people realize.

 The ecosystem is exploding, and quality is uneven

 The number of MCP servers and agent tools being published is growing exponentially.
 New registries are appearing.
 Existing ones are expanding.
-The variety of what agents can now do — from database management to email to code deployment to financial transactions — is staggering.
+The variety of what agents can now do (from database management to email to code deployment to financial transactions) keeps widening.

 This is the npm circa 2015 problem, except the stakes are higher because agents act autonomously.